app-generator/tutorial-django/django-software-architecture.md

 ## MVT Architecture

-MVT Structure has the following three parts:
+MVT architecture has the following three parts:

 - **Model:** The `Model` is going to act as the interface of your data.
 It is responsible for maintaining data.
 It is the logical data structure behind the entire application and is represented by a database (generally relational databases such as MySql, Postgres).